rtgodwin/rtgodwin.github.io/vignettes/oneinfl.md

 - `oneinfl(formula, data, dist)` - estimate the new OIZTNB and OIPP models
 - `truncreg(formula, data, dist)` - estimate the standard ZTNB and PP models
 - `oneLRT(model1, model2)` - likelihood ratio test for overdispersion or one-inflation
+- `oneplot(model1, model2, model3, model4)` plot the actual and predicted counts from various models estimated by `oneinfl` or `truncreg`
 - `summary.oneinfl(model)` - create a summary table of estimated parameters, standard errors, z-statistics and _p_-values, estimated average and average absolute one-inflation, and log-likelihood

 ## Load package and data